A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 Philodendron Paraiso Verde Care

-The Philodendron Paraiso hails from tropical regions, and so it requires bright, dappled sunlight and warm temperatures between 64-98 degrees Fahrenheit (18-32 degrees Celsius).
+The Philodendron Paraiso hails from tropical regions, requiring bright, dappled sunlight and warm temperatures between 64-98 degrees Fahrenheit (18-32 degrees Celsius).
 This Philodendron thrives in moist environments and humidity levels of 60% to 70%.
 Water the Paraiso plant when its soil’s top 2 to 3 inches (5-7.6 cm) are slightly dry about once a week.
 Use a balanced fertilizer with an NPK ratio of 20:20:20 every 4 weeks in spring and summer and every 6-8 weeks in autumn and winter.

 Soil

 The Philodendron Paraiso plant thoroughly enjoys light and nutritious soils.
-Like other Philodendrons, it thrives in lightweight and permeable soils that are high in organic matter and drain well.
+Like other Philodendrons, it thrives in lightweight and permeable soils high in organic matter and draining well.

 The Paraiso plant is quite sensitive to root rot; therefore, I recommend using well-aerated soils only.